ankit071105/UtsavManch/README.md

 6. **Eleventh/Twelfth Commit**: Improved the home page with a Categories section and additional CSS files.
 7.  **Thirtheen/Fourtheen Commit**: Improved the home page with a Benefits section and additional CSS files & Remove Pre loader For Now.
 8.  **Fifteen to Twenty Commit**: Updated Js Code and Added Pre Loader
+9.   **Twenty One  Commit**: Added Complete Code for Css and Js and added required images

 ---